jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 10  bbuy_products  _doc  8891933  0.123757       [abcat0807005]                     [HP - 564 Photo Ink Cartridge]  [Compatible with HP d5460, ps pro68550,
 ```

-Probing the models' outupt for the query we can see that we came close!
+Probing the model's outupt for the query we can see that we came close!
 The 2nd category was the correct one, but for whatever reason, headphones was the highest confidence category and it was over my threshold of .20.
+In a production scenario, this would definitely be worth debugging.

 ```python
 In [1]: from model_parser import *